RosarioAndolina/multiprocdown/README.md

 **-n**, **--nthreads**[=]N

-[10] the number of threads used for parallel download
+[10] the number of threads used for parallel download.
+Ignored with -l option.

 ---

 **-o**, **--output**[=]F_OUT

-the output file name
+the output file name.
+Ignored with -l option

 ---